 - Preheat the oven to 375°F / 190°C.

 - Make the mushroom-lentil filling.
-Add the cooled lentils and mushroom mixture to the food processor, along with the miso paste, nutritional yeast, tomato paste, and lemon juice.
+Add the cooled lentils and mushroom mixture to the food processor, along with the miso, nutritional yeast, tomato paste, and lemon juice.
 Blend until you have a somewhat smooth, slightly sticky mixture that comes together.1.
 Add in the reserved ground walnuts, bread crumbs, and flour, and blend again until all of the ingredients are well incorporated.2.
-For a visual of what the consistency should look like, check out the photos in the blog post.3.
-If your filling is warm (this will be the case if you did not cool the cooked mushrooms), refrigerate it for 15-30 minutes until it is easy to mold together with your hands.
+For a visual of the consistency, check out the step photos in the blog post.3.
+If your filling is warm (this will be the case if you did not cool the cooked mushrooms), refrigerate for 15-30 minutes until it is easy to mold together with your hands.

-- Line a baking sheet with parchment paper.
+- Line a rimmed sheet pan with parchment paper.
 Transfer the mushroom filling to the pan and use your hands to form it into a log shape that is roughly 7 inches long and 4 ½ to 5 inches wide (18cm x 11.5-12.5 cm), and no taller than 1 inch.
-See the photos in the blog post for reference
+See the photos in the blog post for reference.

 - Defrost the puff pastry and/or make the gravy.
 While the log is cooling, place some flour down on a flat work surface and lay the sheet of puff pastry down.
 Allow to thaw and come to room temperature, about 20-30 minutes.
 If you are making the gravy, you can get started on that.NOTE: I don't recommend thawing the pastry for more than 30 minutes, as it can get too warm and sticky to roll.

-- Lightly prick the dough all over with a fork - the small holes will allow steam to escape during baking, making for more even baking.
-Carefully transfer the Wellington to a baking sheet lined with parchment paper.
+- Lightly prick the dough all over with a fork to allow steam to escape during baking.
+Using a large spatula, carefully transfer the Wellington to the lined sheet pan.
 Brush the egg wash all over the rest of the pastry (you may not use it all) and then sprinkle with some coarse/flaky sea salt.